 • Deadlift

-• Squats etc.
+• Squats, etc.

 Load type Aerobic.
 Development of maximum respiratory endurance.Aerobic.
-The development of indicators of the heart muscle.Aerobic.
+Development of heart muscle parameters.Aerobic.
 The development of indicators depends on the exercises used.

-Workout time 4 to 8 minutes.3 to 10 minutes.Up to 20 minutes.
+Training time From 4 to 8 minutes.From 3 to 10 minutes.Up to 20 minutes.

 Tabata in crossfit